ebeneliason/acetate/README.md

 to see debug visualizations for one at a time.
 A debug string for the focused sprite is also shown (the debug string can be toggled with the `/` key).

 You can also focus a sprite programmatically.
-This makes it easy to reveal initiate debugging at the right time, for the right sprite.
+This makes it easy to initiate visual debugging at the right time and for the right sprite.

 ```lua
 Acetate.setFocus(mySprite)